AbstractSDK/cw-orchestrator/docs/src/quick_start/interfaces.md

     Deposit {}
 }

-// If we now define a BOOTable contract with this execute message
+// If we now define a orchestrateable contract with this execute message
 #[contract(InstantiateMsg, ExecuteMsg, QueryMsg, MigrateMsg)]
 pub struct MyContract<Chain>;